-In this blog, we will try to cover how to merge excel files into a single sheet from a different workbook using excel macro.
-In the earlier blogs, we have covered how to merge data in a single sheet when the data are coming from the same sheet.
-If you don’t follow our blog, then please click here to read our earlier article on Merging Multiple Excel Sheets into a Single Excel Spreadsheet using VBA
+How to merge excel files into a single sheet from a different workbook using excel macro is the topic of this blog.
+But in the earlier blog, we have covered how to merge data in a single sheet when the data are coming from the same sheet.

-In this blog, we are trying to cover technique to merge excel files in a single sheet when the data is saved in separate files in a location.
+We are trying to cover technique to combine excel files in a single sheet when the data is saved in separate files in a location.
 Now think if you open the file one by one and manually combine excel files, how long time will it take?

 First of all, Save the files in one Drive/Folder and link to all practice files used in our example D:\Collate Multiple Files.
 It’s necessary to keep all the files in one location to merge excel workbooks into single spreadsheet

 There are lots of files.
 We need to merge the same into a single spreadsheet.
 Make sure the format or the heading of all the files are the same.

 I have created a dummy book called Book1 in the same place.
 I will merge all the data in this book.